#300, 404 – 6 Avenue, SW

 Entrepreneurial Investment Alberta Innovates and Technology Futures

-Sandra Czuj is the Director, Global Partnerships with Alberta Innovates.
+Sandra Candie is the Director, Global Partnerships with Alberta Innovates.
 She has been with Alberta Innovates in the Entrepreneurial Investment group since 2015.
 She works closely with the Ministry of Alberta Economic Development and Trade to develop international programs.
-Ms. Czuj is responsible for the implementation and delivery of inter-jurisdictional programs with Alberta Innovates, which are designed to support Alberta based Small and Medium Enterprises (SMEs) in gaining access to new international and domestic (non-Alberta) markets.
+Ms. Candie is responsible for the implementation and delivery of inter-jurisdictional programs with Alberta Innovates, which are designed to support Alberta based Small and Medium Enterprises (SMEs) in gaining access to new international and domestic (non-Alberta) markets.

-Ms. Czuj leads three key specific global programs Alberta-Zhejiang, China; Alberta-Jalisco, Mexico; and Alberta-Ontario.
+Ms. Candie leads three key specific global programs Alberta-Zhejiang, China; Alberta-Jalisco, Mexico; and Alberta-Ontario.
 The aim of these programs is to provide for-profit SMEs from the two partner jurisdictions with assistance in establishing global partnerships, as well as accessing grant funding to support strategic, industry-driven commercialization projects that involves novel and innovative products and materials.

-Ms. Czuj was instrumental in the delivery of Alberta Innovates first round of the Alberta-Zhejiang Global Partnership Program.
+Ms. Candie was instrumental in the delivery of Alberta Innovates first round of the Alberta-Zhejiang Global Partnership Program.
 In October, 2016 five Alberta SMEs were awarded funding to facilitate industry collaboration in research and development, and encourage innovative technological development opportunities in Alberta and Zhejiang for the purpose of commercialization.

 Associate Dean, International